tsunami416604/azure-docs.hu-hu/articles/databox/data-box-deploy-picked-up.md

 <!--## [In Korea](#tab/in-korea)

 1. Retain the original box used to ship the device for return shipment.
-2. Note down the tracking number (shown as reference number on the Prepare to Ship page of the Data Box local web UI).
-This is available after the prepare to ship step successfully completes.
+2. Note down the tracking number (shown as reference number on the **Prepare to Ship** page of the Data Box local web UI).
+The tracking number is available after the **Prepare to ship** step successfully completes.
 Download the shipping label from this page and paste on the packing box.
 3. Power off the device and remove the cables.
 4. Spool and securely place the power cord that was provided with the device in the back of the device.